 - With a network framework, we describe the system in terms of both the individuals or objects that we designate as nodes and the connections between them.
 We can think about these two features both separately and together, and develop a greater understanding of our system.
 For instance, we can compare two systems with the same nodes but different edges, or we can compare systems with the same network structure but different characteristics on each node.

 - We can study systems with high levels of heterogeneity.
 The heterogeneity of our systems is the level to which elements are different, and can have different characteristics or behaviors.
-A system with very low heterogeneity is a mean-field model, where we think about identical system components that all communicate with each other equally.
-In contrast, in a network model, we can include individuals with very different characteristics and relationships.
+A system with very low heterogeneity is a mean-field model, which is where we think about identical system components that all communicate with each other equally.
+However, in a network model, we can include individuals with very different characteristics and relationships.

-When we wish to learn more about how our system’s components interact and how these interactions affect their behavior, taking a network-based approach provides us with some useful tools.
+When we wish to learn more about how our system’s components interact and how these interactions affect their behavior, you can see that taking a network-based approach provides us with some useful tools.
 We may discover insights that are inaccessible with other modeling approaches.

 With our new networks product, we create a network model for each metropolitan statistical area.
 Each point of interest within the metropolitan area is a node in our network, and we form relationships between these nodes by connecting places visited by the same people.

 For retailers, networks can have a significant effect on helping to run and manage the day to day operations.
 It can substantially impact planning new venues and understanding how venues impact each other within an area.
 But more on that next time.